 Mauritius is a melting pot of cultures and its people are a mix of Indians, Africans, Chinese, French and South East Asians.
 This multi-ethnicity is reflected in everything, right from their language to their religious customs.
 The Aapravasi Ghat in Mauritius is at the root of this diversity as this is where the ancestors of Mauritians landed first almost 200 years ago.
-The ghat is an immigration depot and while only 15% of it remains today, it is a reminder of the history of Mauritius and the root of its colourful diversity.
+The ghat is an immigration depot and while only 15% of it remains today, it is a reminder of the history of Mauritius and the root of its colorful diversity.

 Aapravasi Ghat Mauritius opening hours: